Home

 You don’t need a dining room for that.
 There isn’t even space for a dining room in the humbler types of French country home design.

-But every French country kitchen has a large kitchen table.
-And that is usually covered with a good-sized, white linen tablecloth at mealtimes.
+But every French country kitchen has a large kitchen table, which is usually covered with a good-sized, white linen tablecloth at mealtimes.

 The crockery is generally either simple porcelain or glazed earthenware.